Robert Johns | 13 Sep, 2024

 In this article, I'll explore the 19 best hacking tools in 2024.

-If you're looking to land a job in cybersecurity or as an ethical hacker, then you need to be familiar with the best hacking tools.
+If you're looking to work in cybersecurity or as an ethical hacker, then you need to be familiar with the best hacking tools.

 Whether you’re intrigued by networking hacking, wireless hacking, password cracking, or vulnerability assessment, I’ve covered the best hacking tools to get the job done.